 You can use SQL to create a view on tables and feature classes in an enterprise geodatabase.

-CREATE TABLE employees( emp_id integer not null, name nvarchar(32), department smallint not null, hire_date datetime2 not null );
+CREATE TABLE employees(emp_id integer not null, name varchar(32), department smallint not null, hire_date timestamp without time zone not null

 Grant privileges on the table

 If the user creating the view is not the owner of the table or tables on which the view is based, the table owner must grant the view creator at least the privilege to select from the table.

 In this example, the table on which the view is based (employees) is owned by the user gdb.
 The user creating the view is user rocket.